 Design & Production Process

-The injection molding of PFA or FEP resins do not follow the traditional guidelines used for more common thermoplastics such as polyethylene, polypropylene, nylon or even acrylics.
+The plastic injection molding of PFA or FEP resins do not follow the traditional guidelines used for more common thermoplastics such as polyethylene, polypropylene, nylon or even acrylics.
 Highly engineered resins like PFA and FEP have very unique properties that can make them ideal candidates for more challenging applications.
-However, significant know-how is required to engineer a part design that is compliant with PFA/FEP resins.
+However, significant know-how is required to engineer a part design that is compliant with FEP/PFA resins.
 Tooling must also be designed with adequate flow paths, appropriate shrink factors, specialized heating and cooling capabilities and constructed of materials that are resistant to corrosive gases.
 Molding process development is also an important factor in assuring the dimensional consistency and physical properties of the finished part.
-Savillex will bring its more than forty years of PFA/FEP molding knowledge and expertise on your behalf to every new project so that we can exceed your expectations.
+Savillex will bring its more than forty years of FEP/PFA injection molding knowledge and expertise on your behalf to every new project so that we can exceed your expectations.
 We look forward to partnering with you on your next development.

 Design & Production Process